wrmack/NZSTV-OCaml/README.md

 ## Introduction
 Code for the New Zealand version of Single Transferable Vote (STV) written in OCaml.
 New Zealand STV uses Meek's method for transferring votes.

-This OCaml code is based on the pascal code written by David Hill and produces identical reports when run.
+This OCaml code is based on the pascal code written by David Hill and produces matching results when run.
 A copy of [David Hill's pascal code](https://archive.org/details/meek-method-stv-of-dr-david-hill-david-hill-richard-lung/page/18/mode/2up?q=procedure+multiply) is included in the docs folder.
 This code is based on an earlier version ([Algorithm123](https://www.dia.govt.nz/diawebsite.NSF/Files/meekm/%24file/meekm.pdf)), which is also included.

 The OCaml code aligns with the prescription for the New Zealand method of counting single transferable votes in New Zealand's Local Electoral Regulations 2001, [Schedule 1A](https://legislation.govt.nz/regulation/public/2001/0145/latest/DLM57125.html)